 That means lots of fruits and vegetables, lean protein, and whole grains.
 You should also cut back on fatty foods, salt, and sugar.

-If you want to try a diet that sounds a little off the wall, check it out with your doctor first.
+If you want to try a diet that sounds too good to be true, check it out with your doctor first.

 Some people with hepatitis C find that the disease makes them less hungry.
 If this happens to you, you don’t have to force down a big breakfast, lunch, and dinner.
 Eat smaller meals more often throughout the day.